Client-Archives/CheatBreakers/README.md

 A continuation of CheatBreaker made by Protocol Network.
 Discontinued, the only public 1.8 port.
 [Website](https://protocol.rip/client)

 ### OldCheatBreaker
 A remake of CheatBreaker 2017 made by Arcane.
-Discontinued
+It has been long discontinued.